 Carbon steel cookware has a strong following of fans and for some really good reasons.
 That doesn’t mean it’s all puppy dogs and rainbows though.
-We’ll run through the carbon steel cookware pros and cons so you can weigh the benefits and downsides for yourself and make your own decision as to whether or not carbon steel is the right cookware for you.
+We’ll run through the carbon steel cookware advantages and disadvantages so you can weigh the benefits and downsides for yourself and make your own decision as to whether or not carbon steel is the right cookware for you.
 We believe that carbon steel cookware is the best alternative to Teflon coated cookware as a safe non stick solution.
 You can read more in our article about “What is the best non stick cookware?”
 Continue reading to learn everything you need to know and more about carbon steel pots and pans.

 Carbon Steel Cookware Pros